“AN EFFORTLESS SOPRANO VOICE THAT YOU COULD LISTEN TO FOR DAYS”

 About

-Emma Pennell is a trailblazing operatic soprano and poet with Mi’kmaw roots from Ktaqmkuk (Indigenous peoples of Newfoundland).
+Emma Pennell is an emerging artist from Canada - an operatic soprano, poet and librettist.
+Emma is mixed settler with Mi’kmaw roots from Ktaqmkuk (Indigenous peoples of Newfoundland).
 Hailing from the village of South River in rural Northern Ontario, they recently achieved 2nd prize in the Canadian Opera Company's Ensemble Studio Centre Stage Competition, showcasing their remarkable vocal talent and artistic presence.
-Additionally, they were honored with the RBC Emerging Artist Award at the Governor General's Performing Arts Awards, recognizing their significant contributions to the arts as an emerging talent and their commitment to advocating for Indigenous voices in the cultural landscape.
+Additionally, they were honoured with the RBC Emerging Artist Award at the Governor General's Performing Arts Awards, recognizing their significant contributions to the arts as an emerging talent.

 Emma has taken the stage in various roles, including Miss Alice Ford in Verdi’s *Falstaff*, The Skater in Ka Nin Chan’s *Ice Time* at The Glenn Gould School, and Lia in Debussy's *L'Enfant Prodigue*.
 Recently, they completed an artist residency at The Banff Centre for the Arts and Creativity, where they workshopped the roles of Kitty and Bernie in Ian Cusson and Royce Vavrek’s new opera *Indians on Vacation*, further contributing to contemporary Indigenous narratives in the operatic sphere.
 They also made their debut at Koerner Hall alongside renowned throat singer Tanya Tagaq to commemorate the National Day for Truth and Reconciliation, exemplifying their commitment to bridging cultural divides through music.

-As they embark on new endeavors following their graduation, Emma continues to make waves in the operatic world while advocating for Indigenous representation in the arts.
+Emma uses their passion and work to carve out spaces for under represented artists.
 For the latest updates and insights into their journey, you can follow them on their social media platforms.